An Abortive Romance

 .......Is it possible that God saves Ethan Brand even though Brand committed what he calls the Unpardonable Sin?

 .......A lime kiln is a type of furnace that burns marble, limestone, or another material to produce lime, a solid made up of calcium oxide (CaO).
 If it is free of impurities, it is white and is called pure lime or quicklime.
 When mixed with water, lime turns into a powder, calcium hydroxide—Ca(OH)2.
 Lime is used in the production of cement, paper, glass, whitewash, and agricultural preparations that reduce the acidity of soil.

-Click here to see a picture of a lime kiln.Study Questions and Essay Topics
+Click here to see a picture of lime and read an article on its uses.Study Questions and Essay Topics